AGE90/breast-cancer-detection/docs/install.md

-# DetecciÃ³n del cÃ¡ncer de mama Installation Guide
+# Detección del cáncer de mama Installation Guide

 Welcome to the **DetecciÃ³n del cÃ¡ncer de mama** installation guide!
 This guide will walk you through setting up the environment, installing necessary dependencies, and configuring essential tools to ensure a smooth development experience.